-Anti-wrinkle injections (botox) are effective to treat a range of skin concerns.
-Botox treatments in Manchester are delivered by a qualified dermatologist who is also a trainer and assessor for injectable treatments.
+Anti-wrinkle injections are an effective way of treating a range of skin concerns.
+Anti-wrinkle injections in Manchester are delivered by a qualified dermatologist who is also a trainer and assessor for injectable treatments.

 Lines and Wrinkles

-Anti-wrinkle injections (botox) can be used to treat prominent or strong neck bands, which can potentially cause a saggy jawline.
+Anti-wrinkle injections in Manchester can be used to treat prominent or strong neck bands, which can potentially cause a saggy jawline.
 Targeted treatments to the neck-band muscles can smooth the appearance of the neck.
 It also reduces the muscles’ pulling effect on the jawline thereby improving its contour.*

 Upper lip lines